layoutBox/PinLayout/docs/Benchmark.md

 Anyone who would like to integrate any other layout frameworks to this GitHub repository is welcome.

 ##### Benchmark details
 The LayoutKit benchmark layout UICollectionView and UITableView cells in multiple pass, each pass contains more cells than the previous one.
-The **X axis** in following charts indicates the number of cell contained for each pass.
-The **Y axis** indicates the number of miliseconds to render all cells from one pass.
+The **X axis** in following charts indicates the **number of cells** contained for each pass.
+The **Y axis** indicates the **number of seconds** to render all cells from one pass.

 Here are the rendering results to compare visual results: